This course is about the foundations of theory and practice of

 |

-Homework is due on Autolab by the posted deadline.
+Homework is due by the posted deadline.
 Assignments submitted past the deadline will incur the use of late days.

 You can discuss the exercises with your classmates, but you should write up your own solutions.
 If you find a solution in any source other than the material provided on the course website or the textbook, you must mention the source.
 You can work on the programming questions in pairs, but theoretical questions are always submitted individually.
 Make sure that you include a README file with your andrew id and your collaborator's andrew id.